zendannyy/yara/notes.md

 - give it a name, description, strings to match, and a condition
     - Out of these, condition is mandatory
 - YARA is also often integrated within commercial detection tools, or used internally to detect binaries on the enterprise network
-- if you don't specify char set, it will deffault to ascii
+- if you don't specify char set, it will default to ascii

 More info on why here (https://yara.readthedocs.io/en/stable/writingrules.html#text-strings).